 Maarit Siitonen works as a business and innovation specialist in Regional Council of North Karelia.
 His responsibilities include implementation of smart specialization strategy and research & innovation policies.
 In addition, Maarit is coordinating the national funding instrument for regional development and renewal.
 Maarit has previously worked in the education sector in Universities and University of Applies Sciences.
 She holds Master’s Degree in Social Sciences from the University of Eastern Finland.

 Sabina Strmic Palinkas received her PhD (2009) degrees from the University of Zagreb, Croatia.
 In 2013, she moved to the University of Auckland, New Zealand, for a two-year research fellowship, studying ore-forming processes in low-sulfidation epithermal gold systems.
-Since 2015, she has been affiliated with UiT The Arctic University of Norway in Tromsø as an associate professor in ore deposit geology and geochemistry.
+Since 2015, she has been affiliated with UiT The Arctic University of Norway in Tromsø as a professor in ore deposit geology and geochemistry.
 In 2019, she joined K.G.
 Jebsen Centre for Deep Sea Research at University of Bergen, Norway, where she holds an adjunct position in ore geology.

 Her principal area of research is geochemistry of hydrothermal ore deposits, including mineral chemistry, fluid inclusion studies, stable isotope geochemistry, and thermodynamic modelling.
 During the past 20 years, she has been involved in studies of a wide spectrum of ore deposits, including epithermal, Carlin-type, hydrothermal-metasomatic, skarn, SEDEX, MVT and pegmatite deposits, as well as in several environmental studies.
 Recently she is mostly working on submarine hydrothermal systems along the Arctic Mid-Ocean Ridges and volcanogenic massive sulfide (VMS) deposits, orogenic gold deposits and sediment hosted Cu deposits in Norway.